-• Responding to the ideological challenges of terrorism and the threat we face from those who promote it (ideology);

-- Preventing people from being drawn into terrorism and ensure that they are given appropriate advice, support (individuals) and awareness around: Those who regard women as second class citizens, those who do not consider that others are entitled to have a different opinion. - Working with sectors and institutions where there are risks of radicalisation which we need to address (institutions).
-These include: Far Right, Islamic Extremists, Prolife, Veganism, Eco Warriors.
+- Responding to the ideological challenges of terrorism and the threat we face from those who promote it (ideology); - Preventing people from being drawn into terrorism and ensure that they are given appropriate advice, support (individuals) and awareness around: Those who regard women as second class citizens, those who do not consider that others are entitled to have a different opinion. - Working with sectors and institutions where there are risks of radicalisation which we need to address.